Sniper7Kills-LLC/s7k-widgets-core/README.md

     - [ ] Tabs
         - [ ] ⭐**EASY** - Ability to Rename Tabs
-        - [ ] ⭐**MEDIUM** - Ability to Reorder Tabs (preferably drag & drop, but OK with buttons)
+        - [ ] ⭐**MEDIUM** - Ability to Reorder Tabs (preferably drag & drop, but OK with buttons) -[ ] Components
+        - [ ] ⭐**HARD** - Refactor to allow the use of the Grid or Tabs component without using the Page component.
+            ( Currently the project is designed to only support the use of the Page component in Applications )
+            - [ ] Provide support for the Tabs or Grid component to be used on their own and still retain expected functionaility
+            - [ ] May require making additional components avilable from the plugin

 - [ ] **Developer Experience**
     - [ ] ⭐⭐⭐**MEDIUM** - Create a Widget Development Repository